akenet/flight_delay_predictor/README.md

 ## Background

 Flight delay is a valuable topic of interest due to its associated financial losses in the aviation industry.
-2018 US data from Bureau of Transportation Statistics (BTS) indicates that more than 20% of US flights were delayed in 2018, resulting in severe economic impact around 41 billion USD.
+US data from the Bureau of Transportation Statistics (BTS) indicates that more than 20% of US flights were delayed in 2018, resulting in severe economic impact around $41 billion.
 Such delays not only disrupt flight industries, but also many passengers, as the increase of travel time and schedule changes create financial inconveniences and additional stresses for many.
 Unexpected flight delays as a result further harms an airline’s reputation.

 Although the causes behind these delays can widely vary - air traffic congestion, weather conditions, mechanical issues, troubles with boarding passengers, etc. - we were motivated to see if we could adopt a machine learning based approach to extract a pattern from an existing dataset on flight delays and create a model that could predict and estimate flight delays that passengers could utilize.